Sign in

 • Doesn't handle lightweight herbs well

-There are several great spice grinders out there, but the Secura Electric Coffee and Spice Grinder earned the best overall spot for a few reasons.
-One of the biggest is that it has two separate milling bowls: One for grinding dry ingredients and the other for chopping wet ingredients.
+The Secura Electric Coffee and Spice Grinder earned the top spot for several reasons.
+One of the primary benefits is its two separate milling bowls—one for dry ingredients and the other for wet ingredients.

-The bowls also have measurement markings on the inside, so you can easily add what you need without using separate measuring spoons.
-This grinder includes a clear plastic cover that sits on top of the stainless steel bowl to keep ground ingredients from flying out as the blades spin.
+The bowls have measurement markings on the inside, allowing you to easily add the necessary amount without using separate measuring spoons.
+This grinder features a clear plastic cover that sits atop the stainless steel bowl to contain ground ingredients from flying out while the blades spin.

-The two-blade grinding bowl is meant for handling dried ingredients from herbs, like rosemary and thyme, to spices, like peppercorns and cardamom.
-We noted that it created a fairly consistent, fine grind on most spices and worked beautifully to create enough freshly ground pepper for cacio e pepe in about 10 seconds.
-That said, lightweight herbs like mint had a harder time staying down near the blade, so the results were less even, but these types of herbs generally don't need a super-consistent grind.
+The two-blade grinding bowl effectively handles dried ingredients ranging from herbs like rosemary and thyme to spices like peppercorns and cardamom.
+It produced a fairly consistent, fine grind on most spices, effortlessly generating enough freshly ground pepper for cacio e pepe in about 10 seconds.
+Lightweight herbs like mint may not grind as evenly, but these generally don't require perfectly consistent results.

 Capacity: 70 grams | Materials: Stainless steel, plastic | Motor: 200 watts | Dishwasher Safe: Removable parts only